Function spaces and classifying spaces of algebras over a prop: Moduli spaces of algebraic structures as homotopy fibers

-\end{rem} We deduce from lemmas 4.1 and 4.3 the following properties of our moduli spaces: \begin{prop} Let $f:X\rightarrow Y$ be a morphism of $\mathcal{E}^{cf}$ and $P$ a cofibrant prop in $\mathcal{C}$.
+\begin{rem} This lemma is the generalization in the prop context of \cite[Proposition 4.1.9]{Rez}. \end{rem} We deduce from lemmata 4.1 and 4.3 the following properties of our moduli spaces: \begin{prop} Let $f:X\rightarrow Y$ be a chain complex morphism and $P$ be a cofibrant dg prop.
 The pullback of lemma 5.9 gives rise to the following diagram of simplicial sets:

 (1) If $f$ is a cofibration then $(d_{1})_{*}$ is a fibration.
 Moreover, if $f$ is acyclic then $(d_{0})_{*}$ and $(d_{1})_{*}$ are weak equivalences.